TBD54566975/risk-buddy/README.md

 Currently have been looking at the `phi3` model from MSFT, which is ASF2 licensed, and quite good at reasoning yet small.
 The 128k variant is favoured as it can comprehend a realistic set of rules and data in one hit.
 Read more here: https://huggingface.co/microsoft/Phi-3-mini-128k-instruct
+You can also use models like Meta-Llama-3-8B.Q4_0.gguf, however the prompt will need adjusting.
+One future enhancement is to use a consensus of 3 disparate models (once prompts are tuned for each).

 ## Hosting models